Reconnect, Rebuild, & Renew Your Relationship

 When Couples Come to Therapy

 People reach out for couples counseling at all different stages.
 Some come in crisis, desperate to save a relationship that feels like it’s falling apart.
 Others come when things are stable but stagnant, wondering why they feel so disconnected from someone they love.
 Some come before getting married, wanting to build a strong foundation.
+Others come into marriage counseling years in, ready to address patterns that have built up over time.
 Others come after decades together, finally ready to address patterns they’ve been avoiding for years.

 There’s no wrong time to start, and there’s no threshold of “bad enough” you need to meet.
 If your relationship matters to you and something feels off, that’s reason enough.